Emo Speedway: 1980s

-In the winter of 1982/1983, a letter to the Editor was written to the Fort Frances Times regarding how missed the races were during the fair and that the races were the only real event that kept people coming back.
+In the winter of 1982/1983, a letter to the Editor was written to the Fort Frances Times regarding how much the races were missed during the fair and that the races were the only real event that kept people coming back.

-In response to this letter, Tom Jackson replied, saying that if there was enough support to start the races up again, he and others had no problem getting cars back on the track.
+In response to this letter, Tom Jackson replied, saying that if there was enough support to restart the races, he and others had no problem getting cars back on the track.

-1983 was the first year of the return to racing at the track.
-Although it was not until 1986 when full seasons started, there were a couple of specials including the Fall Fair that were scheduled.
-Support was tremendous and some of the largest crowds ever seen at the track occurred during this time.
+1983 marked the first year of the track's return to racing.
+Although it was not until 1986 that full seasons started, a couple of specials, including the Fall Fair, were scheduled.
+Support was tremendous, and some of the largest crowds ever seen at the track occurred during this time.

 The Borderland Racing Association became incorporated in December 1985 and became the overseer of the Emo Speedway.
-At the end of the 1989 season, the organization made the decision to join the WISSOTA Promoters' Association with their Modified class (Starting in 1990).
-This allowed a common set of rules for all tracks in the region permitting more traveling by local and regional drivers.
+At the end of the 1989 season, the organization decided to join the WISSOTA Promoters' Association with its Modified class (Starting in 1990).
+This allowed a common set of rules for all tracks in the region, permitting more traveling by local and regional drivers.

 Drivers such as #34 Tom Jackson, #8N Brian Nelson, #21 Dwayne Pihulak, #27(#3K)Peter Leek, #14F Greg Ferris, #43 Darren Ward, #12 Dwayne Pelepetz, #2R Ricky Roche and #5 Wes Morriseau started racing during this time.

 1990s

-In Spring of 1993, the Emo Grandstand that stood for ninety-three years was taken down and replaced by an aluminum grandstand with the support of local clubs and organizations including the Borderland Racing Association.
+In the Spring of 1993, the Emo Grandstand that had stood for ninety-three years was taken down and replaced by an aluminum grandstand with the support of local clubs and organizations including the Borderland Racing Association.
 The race season was delayed until June due to construction, and a roof was added in 1994.

 In September, a tragedy happened when #01 Keith McNally rolled over multiple times in his Thunder Stock on the first lap of the feature.
 He did not survive his injuries.
-In remembrance, the Keith McNally Memorial was created to award the Street Stock driver who goes to the track consistently, works hard at racing, loves the sport, but unfortunately ends up towards the back.
+In remembrance, the Keith McNally Memorial was created to award the Street Stock driver who consistently attends the track, works hard at racing, loves the sport, but unfortunately ends up towards the back.
 This was awarded to #4 Rick Bourre in 2008.

 In 1994, Mini-Sprints were added to the regular schedule.
-The class had decent numbers for a first year schedule, with car counts as high as eight on most occasions.
-The class differed more to previous season classes by having a short wheelbase and wings for stability and down force.
+The class had decent numbers for a first-year schedule, with car counts as high as eight on most occasions.
+The class differed from previous season classes by having a short wheelbase and wings for stability and down force.

-In 1995, the Borderland Racing Association (BRA) changed hands to a private promoter named Sonny Ferris.
+In 1995, the Borderland Racing Association (BRA) was acquired by a private promoter named Sonny Ferris.
 Ferris, who had been the announcer, promoter, and track president for the past few years, decided the track might do better without a Board.
 Emo Speedway Inc. came into being, abolishing the BRA.
-However, decreasing car and fan counts in 1996 and 1997, led to Ferris quitting as private promoter.
+However, the decrease in car and fan counts in 1996 and 1997 led to Ferris quitting as private promoter.
 The Borderland Racing Association returned in 1998 with Ed Rea and others leading the new board of directors.